We sure hope so because we drank a couple of pots of coffee just coming up with these cost-saving tips! We are sure you

 Team up with your bridesmaids & have family work your wedding.
 This will help you get things done more quickly.

 Delegate DIY projects to reduce the labor cost of wedding vendors

 Having a support team translates into getting more DIY projects done.
 Your neighbor that works in construction might build you a DIY bar.
 Think outside the box and align your team with their skills.

 Perhaps your friend that writes calligraphy can take care of personalized items.
 You might have an aunt that is a project manager.
 She could help you coordinate everyone for your ceremony, so you do not need to hire a day-of coordinator.

 DIY couples that choose a family venue stay under budget

 Perhaps you both have a small family and share many friends.
 If your guest list is relatively small you might choose your parent’s house.
 A close friend might have a nice place to host your ceremony and dinner.

 Since you do not need to feed hundreds of guests, you can hire a catering service, street food truck, or organize a family cookout.
 Have a self-service bar or hire a bartender & have a DJ play some music to get the party going.
-You will save even more on décor with a laid back minimalism wedding theme.
+You will save even more on décor with a laid-back minimalist wedding theme.